So, You Want to… Reface Your Fireplace

-A concrete or stucco mix can be applied by hand directly to the surface of an existing masonry fireplace, then either troweled smooth or a finished with a texture to suit the space.
+Concrete or stucco mix can be applied by hand directly to the surface of an existing masonry fireplace, then either troweled smooth or a finished with a texture to suit the space.
 Both DIY products come as dry powdered mixes to be combined with water when you’re ready—and very affordable supplies, at that.
 A bag of either concrete or stucco mix costs about $9 and will cover approximately 25 sq ft of fireplace when applied 3/8-inch thick.

-Wood facing visually lends a warm, natural appearance to a structure known to physically keep a room toasty.
+Wood fireplace facing lends a warm, natural appearance to a structure known to physically keep a room toasty.
 Leave it unfinished for rustic vibes, or coat with stain or paint for a traditional (even crisp and clean) look.
 Both paneling and thin wood boards work well to cover the existing fireplace.
 Depending on which you choose and its variety of wood, your fireplace refacing supplies can range from less than $1 per foot of board for common 1″-thick pine to over $12 per foot of board for mahogany, walnut, and more exotic hardwoods.
 Before buying in bulk to reface a working fireplace, consult your local fire codes to know the limitations.
-The National Standard Building Code prohibits the installation of any combustible material, including wood, within 6 inches of the sides of a working fireplace.
+The International Building Code prohibits the installation of any combustible material, including wood, within 6 inches of the sides of a working fireplace.
 Local fire codes vary—even be more restrictive—so if you’re redesigning the area around an operable fireplace, contact your local building authority for the rules in your community first.

 Masonry veneers, sometimes called “thin brick” or “thin stone,” are manufactured to look nearly identical to their real brick and stone namesakes—at a fraction of their weight and thickness.
 The microscopic differences between an installed veneer and the real thing make veneer a top choice for an authentic fireplace look.
 Depending on the brand and the pattern of brick or stone you choose (there are many), veneer sheets range in price from $5 to $15 per sq ft.